rojo-rbx/rbx-dom/docs/xml.md

 This element shares a name with a SharedString definition element.
 That element is documented [here][SharedString-def].

 The `SharedString` data type is represented by a string that points to a `SharedString` defined elsewhere in the file.
-The contents of `SharedString` elements MUST be equal to the `md5` attribute of a [`SharedString` definition][SharedString-def].

-The `SharedString` data type is represented by a string that points to a `SharedString` defined elsewhere in the file.
 Specifically, the contents of elements of this type MUST be equal to the `md5` attribute of a [`SharedString` definition][SharedString-def].

 A `SharedString` value pointing to the `SharedString` with its `md5` attribute equal to `ZGVra29ub3Rfd2FzX2hlcmU=` appears as follows: